pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

 * C#: current support is limited to primitive datatypes.

 Some examples of common restrictions are:
-* dataypes should be known on both sides.
+* datatypes should be known on both sides.
 * references and pointers cannot be sent, typically the pointed/reference data will be send.

 ## 3.7 A coordination pattern: private spaces